longurara/FuOverflowAutoDownload/README.md

 - Visit any FuOverflow thread with attachment download buttons; the script tags each anchor and sends it to the background worker to download once.
 - Click the first image/attachment; the content script reads Fancybox’s gallery size (via `Fancybox.getInstance().items.length` or `<span data-fancybox-count>`) and auto-presses Next every 0.5 s until it finishes or you press `Esc`.
 If the counter element is missing, it falls back to your configured limit.
-- Use the extension popup (click the toolbar icon) to choose the fallback total image count.
+- Use the extension popup (click the toolbar icon) to choose the fallback total image count, toggle auto-download, or completely disable/enable the extension with a single button.
 Because the first image is triggered manually, the auto-next counter uses “value − 1”.
 Example: enter `50` ⇒ the extension presses Next 49 more times.

 ## Notes